Buying Off-Plan Property: A Guide for Investors and Landlords

 - Investors can also explore strategies to mitigate the impact of limited cash flow during the construction period, such as negotiating favourable payment terms with the developer, seeking rent guarantees or other income protection measures, or diversifying their investment portfolio with income-generating properties.

-Buying an off-plan property can involve specific mortgage issues.
-Most mortgage offers are only valid for six months.
+You may also need to consider most mortgage offers are only valid for a short period of time, often for six months maximum.
 If the off-plan property takes longer than six months to complete your mortgage offer may expire.
 You may need to find a new mortgage offer which may be more difficult to find/be more expensive than you anticipated when you agreed to buy off-plan.

 Flipping